A Few Early Years

 Dad, considering his Uncle Willie to be an interloper in his relationship with his Aunt Grace, and with his emotional refuge of dreams of his mother, could not be beholden to his Uncle Willie for anything.
 As an example, dad did not attend his graduation from university, because he would not ask for the travel money.
 He admitted in later years that he knew that it simply had not occurred to his uncle to specifically offer it.
 His uncle's prosperous law firm would have been dad's for the asking if he had been willing to be a "chip off the old block".

-His uncle Willie, although cold, autocratic (and probably with Asperger's) on the surface, appears to have been so generous to one and all that he did not provide enough for his own retirement.
+His uncle Willie, although cold, autocratic (and probably with Asperger's) on the surface, appears to have been so generous to one and all that he did not provide enough for his retirement.
 Dad spent huge sums on life insurance to ensure that he would never have to ask his children for anything, as his uncle had late in life.
 A large photo of Josephine taken before her marriage always hung on a wall dad passed often.
 He kept every other photo of her he had in a private drawer.
-I never saw a picture of his father, except in my mother's photo albums after our visit to Winnipeg.
+I never saw a picture of his father, except in my mother's photo albums after we visited Winnipeg.

 Thanks to his Aunt Grace's expert tutelage, dad was too young to be allowed to attend university when he completed high school.
 So, he was sent to Upper Canada College to repeat his final high school year.
 (All the time I grew up, he attended the local Ridley College whenever UCC played cricket there.)
 He took chemical engineering at the University of Toronto, then his Ph.D. at McGill as one of the first students of what is now the Pulp and Paper Research Institute of Canada.
-Later, he wrote its official history, "PAPRICAN: The first fifty years".
+Later, he wrote its official history, "PAPRICAN: The First Fifty Years".
 After five years working at the Price Brothers' paper mill in Quebec City, he became the one-man research department for Ontario Paper in Thorold, Ontario.
-He also qualified for the 33rd degree of the Scottish Rite, and attempted, but considered that he had failed, to reach cosmic consciousness.
+He also qualified for the 33rd degree of the Scottish Rite and attempted, but considered that he had failed, to reach cosmic consciousness.
 A friend of Ted King, he originally called on my mother to offer his condolences, quickly decided that she was the woman to wean him from homosexuality, and brought her to the Niagara Peninsula.

 And so it was that I was born in St. Catharines, Ontario, a few meters from where Laura Secord walked to warn of a major attack by the Americans in June of 1813.
 Just after I was a year old, we moved from 16 Lisgar Street, across the old Welland Canal to a 2½ story house at 46 Ontario Street South.
-A short time later, at my mother's suggestion, it was renamed South Drive to stop our mail being delivered to 46 Ontario Street.
+A short time later, at my mother's suggestion, it was renamed South Drive to stop our mail from being delivered to 46 Ontario Street.

 Our house backed onto Belton's farm, where horses, cows and chickens were kept until after I left home.
 Their pasture had several wet spots that resounded to the sexual endearments of toads for a month each spring, a sound I still instinctively associate with home.